 Photo: Ευθύμιος Σαρακατσανος

 Kato Lefkara boarders Pano Lefkara in the northwest, Kato Drys in the southwest and Skarinou Station in the southeast.
 Pano and Kato Lefkara are two completely separate and independent villages, but with a common and interrelated cultural background, and they occupy a privileged position in the western mountainous area of the Larnaka province.

 Until before the Ottoman domination, there was no separation between Kato and Pano Lefkara.
 In previous sources, Lefkara is mentioned as a single settlement, which was obviously Pano Lefkara.
 The Kato Lefkara was founded by displaced Greeks.

 However, it would be beneficial to see the historical course of the village as "Lefkara".
 The first written testimony of the existence of the Lefkara with their actual name as it is today, is given by Saint Neophytos in his Standard Testament, where he reports that he was born in Lefkara in 1134.

 Photo: Dimitris Koumoullis

-The second historical testimony dates back to the years of the Frankish rule (1191-1570) and it states that in 1308 they had been exiled for three years in Lefkara, all the leaders of the military soldier's Temple of the Templars, who with their unacceptable behavior prevented the smooth operation of the Frankish status of Cyprus.
+The second historical testimony dates back to the years of the Frankish rule (1191-1570) and it states that in 1308 they had been exiled for three years in Lefkara, all the leaders of the military soldier's Temple of the Templars, who with their unacceptable behaviour prevented the smooth operation of the Frankish status of Cyprus.
 During this period, Lefkara was a powerful and rich feud.
 According to De Latry, Lefkara is included in the list of royal estates.
-In older maps, the village is also writen as Lefcara or Lescara.
+In older maps, the village is also written as Lefcara or Lescara.

 Lefkara is one of the villages of Cyprus that existed before the Frankish rule.
 During the Byzantine period it refers to several historical and Byzantine sources as it is also referred to as the birthplace of Saint Neophytos.